Read letters from Cesar Carhuachin

 About César Carhuachîn's ministry

 César Carhuachín teaches at the Reformed University of Colombia, which is the country’s first Protestant university.
 It received official government accreditation in 2002.
 César Carhuachín has been called to teach biblical studies and theology in the university’s School of Theology, which has its roots in the Presbyterian Theological Seminary of the Gran Colombia.
 The seminary was founded in the early 1980s to train clergy for the Presbyterian Church of Colombia and became part of the university when the university was formed.
 The School of Theology stresses the study of the Bible in the original languages and seeks to integrate all theological study into the context of Colombian society.
 Today students from various Protestant traditions study at the school.
+In addition to his duties as professor frequently César preaches at local churches.

 Colombia has rich natural resources and a highly stratified society.
 The families with Spanish origins hold a much greater share of the country’s wealth than the majority, mixed-race population.
 Colombia has endured almost a half century of civil war.
 The conflict includes clashes between left-wing guerilla groups and military forces.
 Also in the fray are right-wing paramilitary groups that are backed by some elements in the army and the police.
 Both the guerilla groups and the paramilitary have been accused of involvement in drug trafficking.
 Human rights advocates and religious workers who speak on behalf of the millions of poor people displaced by the conflict are often the targets of violence.
 The Presbyterian Church of Colombia, which has spoken out against the violence, traces its beginning to the work of Presbyterian Church (U.S.A.) missionaries.
 The first Presbyterian congregation in Colombia was founded in Bogotá in 1856.
 About 90 percent of Colombia’s 44 million people are Roman Catholic.